-And then there's Walter's relationship with Skyler.
+Then there's Walter's relationship with Skyler.
 Gone is the man who brought dipping sticks in a desperate attempt to win his wife back; now Walter gleefully shoves himself into his family's life, regardless of Skyler's feelings about it.
-And he tops off his familial failures by turning the truth into a weapon, painting Skyler as a cheater in Marie's eyes, conveniently positioning himself as the selfless victim.
+He tops off his familial failures by turning the truth into a weapon, painting Skyler as a cheater in Marie's eyes, conveniently positioning himself as the selfless victim.
 Classy guy, this Walter White.
 We can't imagine why Skyler is completely breaking down.

 Jesse Pinkman: "We're Owners, Not Employees"